rails/rails/guides/source/routing.md

 Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.
 Each method is a request to perform an operation on the resource.
 A resource route maps a number of related requests to actions in a single controller.

-When your Rails application receives an incoming request for
+When your Rails application receives an incoming request for:

 ```
 DELETE /photos/17
 ```

 it asks the router to map it to a controller action.
-If the first matching route is
+If the first matching route is:

 ```ruby
 resources :photos